HunterOfGalaxy/Student-Interactive-Schedule/README.md

-# Flask-based Interactive Weekly Schedule Manager By @HunterOfGalaxy
+# Flask-based Interactive Weekly Schedule Manager By Bismaya

 This is a simple web-based application built using **Flask** that allows users to manage and edit their weekly schedule.
 The application loads the schedule from a `schedule.json` file and presents it on a webpage where users can edit, update, and save their timetable.